phoenixit99/phoenixit99/README.md

 # 💫 About Me:

 # About Me
 Hi, I'm [Henry](https://github.com/phoenixit99).
-I'm passionate about full-stack development with Mobile, Go and Node.js, and I enjoy deploying applications on AWS.
+I'm passionate about full-stack development with Mobile, NextJs, Go and Node.js, and I enjoy deploying applications on AWS.

 ## Contributions